datacarpentry/organization-genomics/GoodBetterBest.md

 ###Column Headers

 Your datasheets and metadata sheets should have column names that are meaningful both to you and to other people who may use your data.
-If you intend to import this data into R, Python or other program, avoid spaces and non-standard characters.
+If you intend to import this data into R, Python or other program (or you don't want to make life difficult for other researchers who might), avoid spaces and non-standard characters.

 #####Good